-Your no-fault insurance does not cover costs to repair your car.
+Your no-fault insurance does not cover costs of repairing your car.
 If damage occurred in the head-on collision accident, you could file a property damage liability claim with the at-fault driver’s insurance company for car repairs.

 Establishing Negligence in Your Head-on Collision Accident

-To prevail in a personal injury case, Florida requires claimants seeking compensation for their damages to prove the following elements of negligence in their case.
+To prevail in a personal injury case, Florida requires claimants seeking compensation for their damages to prove the following elements of negligence.
 First that the at-fault driver owed a legal duty to drive carefully and avoid colliding with another vehicle.
 Also, you must demonstrate that the at-fault driver violated this duty and caused an accident through negligent actions.
 Lastly, your claim must show that you suffered damages, including physical injuries and property damages, because of the at-fault driver’s negligence.

 We can help you build a solid case that establishes negligence so that you can pursue compensation for your injuries and other damages.

 Since our case must prove negligence and causation, we may secure evidence that shows how the at-fault driver caused the head-on collision accident.
 For instance, we may discover, through the proof we collect, that the at-fault driver was speeding and lost control of vehicle or driving under the influence of drugs or alcohol.